 Marco Fernandes is an activist of the Landless Workers Movement (MST) and a researcher with Tricontinental: Institute for Social Research.
 He has a master’s in history and PhD in psychology from the University of São Paulo in Brazil.
 He currently resides in Shanghai.

 Vivian Fernandes is a journalist and has a master’s in communication sciences from the University of São Paulo (USP).
 Currently, she is the coordinator of the international and journalism departments at Brasil de Fato.

-Leonardo Flores is a Venezuelan analyst and activist with CodePink who resides in the United States.
-Prior to joining CodePink, he was the senior policy adviser at the Embassy of the Bolivarian Republic of Venezuela in Washington, D.C., and worked at the Ministry of People’s Power for Urban Agriculture in Caracas.
+Leonardo Flores is an analyst and activist with CodePink who resides in the United States.
 He has a bachelor’s degree in philosophy and pursued a master’s in public policy to work at the embassy.
-He has close ties to social movements in Venezuela and to anti-imperialist movements in the Americas.

 Daniel Giovanaz is a journalist and has a master’s in history from the Federal University of Santa Catarina (UFSC).
 He covered the 2019 Bolivian elections and was a correspondent for Brasil de Fato in India in 2020.

 Yogesh Jain has an MD in pediatrics from New Delhi but is a public health physician in practice.
 He has been primarily involved in primary health care through founding and running community health programs in rural Chhattisgarh in central India since 1999.
 He has been involved in addressing technical and political issues that determine health care for the rural poor through clinical care, observational research studies, training, and direct political work based on lived experience.